Eyelor/docker-zadanie1-geoip-server-basic/zadanie1.md

 ![Healthy](screenshots/healthy.jpg)

-Checking if service is working on web browser.
-Put 'http://localhost:3000' into search bar.
+Checking if the service is working on a web browser.
+Put 'http://localhost:3000' into the search bar.

 Result: